 The full study can be read here: https://rdcu.be/b7ckW

 Many of us health nuts are experimenting with available Senolytic compounds.
-As yet, I have not seen any write-ups on improvement of peripheral neuropathy in self-experimenters with this problem; we should be looking forward to results confirming this in humans, and you might want to try it on yourself if you have the problem.
-I also wonder if it would work for diabetic neuropathy, which it might if the damage from elevated blood sugar happens at the same place, the DRG?
+As yet, I have not seen any write-ups on improvement of peripheral neuropathy in self-experimenters with this problem; we should be looking forward to results confirming this in humans.

 To your Greater Health and Fitness,